Top Medical Malpractice Attorney

-Medical mistakes are the third leading cause of death in the United States, leading to an average of 250,000 deaths annually and millions of injuries.
+Medical mistakes are the third-leading cause of death in the United States, leading to an average of 250,000 deaths annually and many more injuries.

-While healthcare professionals are not liable for all negative patient outcomes, they are legally responsible if they are aware of potential consequences before taking an action that leads to injury or death.
+Healthcare professionals are not liable for all negative patient outcomes.
+However, they are legally responsible if they are aware of potential consequences before taking an action that leads to injury or death.
+If you or a family member suspects that your injuries are the result of malpractice, seek the help of an experienced medical malpractice attorney right away.

-If you have suffered catastrophic injuries or if a loved one was killed due to medical malpractice in Chicago or the Greater Cook County area, it’s important to hold the healthcare provider accountable immediately.
+If you have suffered catastrophic injuries or if a loved one was killed due to medical malpractice, it’s important to hold the healthcare provider accountable.
+That not only ensures you are fairly compensated, but you could also help protect future patients of poor providers from receiving the same treatment that your family did.

-Call (312) 588-9773 or visit our contact page to schedule your free, no-obligation consultation with our medical malpractice attorneys.
-We represent clients on a contingency fee basis – meaning you pay nothing unless you win.
+Call (312) 588-9773 or visit our contact page to schedule your free case evaluation with our experienced medical malpractice lawyers.
+We represent clients on a contingency-fee basis—meaning you pay nothing unless you win.

 Types of Medical Malpractice

-Some of the most common medical malpractice claims our firm assists people with include, but are not limited to:
+Some of the most common medical malpractice claims our firm assists people with include, but are not limited to, the following:

 1. Failure to Diagnose